tristanlabetoulle/Edge-based-Segmentation/README.md

-	initialization : to be determined thanks to the matrix of the picture in IMLAB INF : you should put about 100 and you can adjust it afterwards bruit : see previous step
+	initialization : to be determined thanks to the matrix of the picture in IMLAB INF : you should put about 100 and you can adjust it afterwards noise : see previous step
 	sigma : see previous step